Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis strategy

-Each simulated background event is replicated thirteen times in the training sample when training the BDT for nonresonant \HH production, and nineteen times when training the BDTs that target resonant \HH production, setting the binary inputs for the Higgs boson couplings and the mass of the heavy particle $\X$ to different values in each duplicate.
+The training is performed using simulated samples of signal and background events.
+The signal events used in the training consist of \ggHH events in the \HH decay modes \WWWW, \WWtt, and \tttt.
+Background contributions arising from the misidentification of \lep and \tauh candidates and from the mismeasurement of the electron charge are included in the simulation.
+The signal and background events used in the training are required to pass the event selection criteria for the respective search category, described in Section~\ref{sec:eventSelection}.
 The number of training events is increased by applying the medium \lep and \tauh identification criteria instead of the tight ones.
 Weights are applied to background events arising from different sources, such that the relative fractions of different types of backgrounds in the training match the fractions expected in the signal region of the analysis, \ie when the tight \lep and \tauh identification criteria are applied.
 The MC samples used for the BDT training overlap with the samples used to model signal and background contributions in the analysis.
-To avoid potential biases, we split the training samples into two samples of equal size, based on even and odd event numbers.
-The BDTs trained on even events are evaluated on odd events, and vice versa, thereby ensuring that BDT are not trained and evaluated on the same events.
+To avoid potential biases, the training samples are split into two samples of equal size, based on even and odd event numbers.
+The BDTs trained on even events are evaluated on odd events, and vice versa, thereby ensuring that BDTs are not trained and evaluated on the same events.
 The training is performed using the $\textsc{XGBoost}$ algorithm~\cite{Chen:2016btl}, interfaced to the $\textsc{Scikit-learn}$ machine learning library~\cite{scikit-learn}.
 The parameters of the BDT training (so-called ``hyperparameters'') are optimized using the particle swarm optimization algorithm described in Ref.~\cite{Tani:2020dyi}.